brandur/sorg/content/drafts/interfaces.md

 ---
-hook: We may have sacrificed loading time, responsiveness, and accessibility, but at least we've got pretty animations and lots of whitespace.
+hook: We may have sacrificed loading time, responsiveness, and ability to be productive in general, but at least we've got pretty animations and lots of pleasing whitespace.
 location: Calgary
 published_at: 2017-01-07T00:21:51Z
-title: The Future of Interfaces
+title: The Future of User Interfaces
 ---

 Web apps are still being hailed as the future.
 Many